nelson-zack/joblog/README.md

 - ✅ View all job applications in a clean UI
 - ✅ Delete applications from the list
 - ✅ Display job tags as styled pill badges
-- ✅ Edit job status and notes
+- ✅ Edit job status, notes, and tags
 - ✅ Filter jobs by status and tag
 - ✅ Export applications to CSV
 - ✅ 7-day application trend chart (Bar graph)